-- A completed application.

-- A Master of Science in Nursing degree from a program accredited by a national accrediting agency.

-- 3.0 or higher GPA.

-- Licensure as a registered professional nurse in New Jersey.
-The licensee cannot have any pending disciplinary action against their nursing license from any Board of Nursing. - Submission of two professional and/or academic references from persons qualified to judge applicant's ability to succeed in graduate study. - Submission of all official academic transcripts. - International academic credentials are reviewed by an international accrediting agency (World Education Services) on an individual basis. - A minimum score of 79 on the Internet-based TOEFL or 550 on the paper-based TOEFL is required of graduates of non- English speaking countries. - Criminal history background check(s) or other requirements mandated by the practicum site. - Requirements specific to the program track.
+- A completed application. - A Master of Science in Nursing degree from a program accredited by a national accrediting agency. - 3.0 or higher GPA. - Licensure as a registered professional nurse in New Jersey.
+The licensee cannot have any pending disciplinary action against their nursing license from any Board of Nursing. - Submission of two professional and/or academic references from persons qualified to judge applicant's ability to succeed in graduate study. - Submission of all official academic transcripts. - International academic credentials are reviewed by an international accrediting agency (World Education Services) on an individual basis. - A minimum score of 79 on the Internet-based TOEFL or 550 on the paper-based TOEFL is required of graduates of non- English speaking countries. - Requirements specific to the program track.